Business Entities

 A partnership is also easy to form, consisting of 2 or more business owners who conduct the business according to the partnership agreement, which can even be oral, although it is definitely wise to have it written.
 A partnership is a flow-through entity, in that the partnership does not pay taxes itself; instead, profits, deductions, credits, and other tax items pass through to the individual partners, who report those items on their own tax returns.
 However, a partnership must file an informational return both to the IRS and to the individual partners.

 A major drawback to a sole proprietorship or a partnership is that the business owners assume full liability for the business.
-For a partnership, not only are the assets of the partnership itself subject to the claims of creditors, but also the assets of each individual partner.
+For a partnership, not only are the assets of the partnership itself subject to the claims of creditors, but also the assets of each partner.
 To limit liability, the business owners would either have to form a corporation or a limited liability company.
 A limited liability company (LLC) is generally conducted as a partnership, where the partners are often called members, but only the assets of the LLC or the assets of any members personally responsible for the liability are subject to the claims of creditors.
 So if 2 doctors form a partnership and one is sued for malpractice, then any claims extend only to the assets of the LLC and to the assets of the doctor responsible for the malpractice.
 The creditors cannot claim any assets of the other doctor.
 An LLC treated as a partnership is also a flow-through entity, since, except for the limited liability, an LLC is a partnership.
 States that do not allow professionals, such as doctors or architects, to form an LLC are usually permitted to form a limited liability partnership, basically an LLC that satisfies the rules for that state.
 An LLC can also have a single member, in which case it is considered a disregarded entity, since the entity and the individual are indistinguishable.
 However, the limited liability protection is significantly restricted, at least in the case of lawsuits, since the member can be sued as well as the LLC.
-For tax purposes, an LLC can be treated either as a partnership or as a corporation, so the tax treatment of the LLC will depend on the entity chosen.
+For tax purposes, an LLC can be treated either as a partnership or as a corporation, so the tax treatment of the LLC depends on the entity chosen.

 If an LLC operates in more than 1 state, then it may not be recognized as an LLC by that state, which would expose its members to liabilities of the business incurred in that state.
 However, most states, but not all, recognize foreign LLCs, in which case it will be treated and recognized as an LLC in that state.